narju64/echoes-game/docs/DEVELOPMENT_PLAN.md

 - ✅ Scoring system (fully implemented)

 ### **Next Priority: Complete Echo Preview System** 🔧
-1. **Projectile trail visualization** for ally previews
+1. **Projectile trail visualization** for ally previews ✅
 2. **Potential collision indicators** to show dangerous areas

-3. **Move restriction** to prevent selecting tiles that would cause ally collisions
+---

+**Note:**
+Movement is not restricted in the input phase based on previews, because the preview is only a prediction and may not reflect the actual board state (e.g., a projectile may be destroyed before a move).
+This allows for more strategic and flexible play.

 This plan provides a clear roadmap for building Echoes from concept to completion!
 The core mechanics and input system are now fully functional, with extend echo feature working correctly.
 Entity destruction and action assignment have been fixed.
 Echo Preview System is implemented and working well.
 Next priorities are completing the Echo Preview System features and implementing game balance improvements, particularly shield mechanics rebalancing.